abhishekmishra/litpd/litpd.md

 # Introduction

+> 1. Write a program's code and design in markdown.
+> 2. Use litpd to generate the readable and runnable avatars of your program.
+> 3. Profit?!!

 This document describes a simple [literate programming][1] tool.
 It is developed for use in my own programming projects.
 I use markdown for most documentation, and I use `lua` for most of my programming needs these days.